-Jennifer Marlon, Ph.D. is a Research Scientist at Yale’s School of Forestry and Environmental Studies and the Yale Program on Climate Change Communication (YPCCC).
+Jennifer Marlon, Ph.D. is a Research Scientist and Lecturer at the Yale School of the Environment and the Yale Program on Climate Change Communication (YPCCC).
 She obtained her Ph.D. and M.S. in Geography from the University of Oregon.
-Dr. Marlon uses surveys, experiments, modeling, and other methods to study people’s perceptions of and responses to environmental change, particularly relating to climate and extreme weather events.
-Her recent projects include the Yale Climate Opinion Maps; a study of coastal Connecticut residents’ hurricane attitudes; and a study of heat wave risk perceptions.
+Dr. Marlon uses a range of methods (e.g. surveys, experiments, modeling) to understand public perceptions of and responses to environmental change, particularly relating to climate and extreme weather events.
+Examples of her recent projects include the Yale Climate Opinion Maps and studies of coastal Connecticut residents’ hurricane attitudes and heat wave risk perceptions.

-Dr. Marlon also conducts research in paleoecology and paleoclimate using sediment records.
-She developed a Global Charcoal Database that houses hundreds of sediment records from lakes, soils, and oceans around the world (http://paleofire.org).
+Dr. Marlon also studies the wildfire and climate change using sediment records.
+She developed the Global Charcoal Database, now an international collaborative effort, that houses hundreds of sediment records from lakes, soils, and oceans around the world (http://paleofire.org).
 The dataset has been used to understand the response of fire regimes to abrupt climate changes, the role of fire in the expansion of agriculture during the Holocene, and human impacts on fire during the Industrial Era.
-Her research has been published in journals such as Nature Geoscience, Nature Climate Change, Quaternary Science Reviews, Global Biogeochemical Cycles, Forest Ecology and Management, and the Proceedings of the National Academy of Sciences.
+Her research has been published in diverse disciplinary and interdisciplinary journals including Nature Geoscience, Nature Climate Change, and the Proceedings of the National Academy of Sciences.

 To achieve deep cuts in US emissions, state-driven policy is only slightly more expensive than nationally uniform policyNATURE CLIMATE CHANGE2021